World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 Advertisement

-How roles work in HEAT in practical terms
+How roles actually work in HEAT

 • Defender: takes first contact, blocks momentum, wins space slowly.